BT744/Iris-dataset/README.md

 We will be using the Iris database imported from the seaborn library.
 It consists of 5 columns and 150 rows.
 The target variable is 'species'.

 The goal is the classify flowers according to their features (independent variables).
+Build machine learning models that can classify iris flowers into the correct species based on their physical measurements.

 ## Skills Demonstrated